Salt tectonics: Active salt structures

 Active tectonics will increase the likelihood of salt structures developing.
 In the case of extensional tectonics, faulting will both reduce the strength of the overburden and thin it.
-In an area affected by thrust tectonics, buckling of the overburden layer will allow the salt to rise into the cores of anticlines, as seen in salt domes in the Zagros Mountains and in El Gordo diapir (Coahuila fold-and-thrust belt, NE Mexico).
+In an area affected by thrust tectonics, buckling of the overburden layer will allow the salt to rise into the cores of anticlines, as seen in salt domes in the Zagros Mountains and El Gordo diapir (Coahuila fold-and-thrust belt, NE Mexico).

-If the pressure within the salt body becomes sufficiently high it may be able to push through its overburden, this is known as forceful diapirism.
+If the pressure within the salt body becomes sufficiently high, it may be able to push through its overburden; this is known as forceful diapirism.
 Many salt diapirs may contain elements of both active and passive salt movement.
 An active salt structure may pierce its overburden and from then on continue to develop as a purely passive salt diapir.

 Reactive salt structures

-In those cases where salt layers do not have the conditions necessary to develop passive salt structures, the salt may still move into relatively low pressure areas around developing folds and faults.
+In those cases where salt layers do not have the conditions necessary to develop passive salt structures, the salt may still move into relatively low-pressure areas around developing folds and faults.
 Such structures are described as reactive.

 Salt detached fault systems

 When one or more salt layers are present during extensional tectonics, a characteristic set of structures is formed.
 Extensional faults propagate up from the middle part of the crust until they encounter the salt layer.
 The weakness of the salt prevents the fault from propagating through.
 However, continuing displacement on the fault offsets the base of the salt and causes bending of the overburden layer.
-Eventually the stresses caused by this bending will be sufficient to fault the overburden.
+Eventually, the stresses caused by this bending will be sufficient to fault the overburden.
 The types of structures developed depend on the initial salt thickness.
-In the case of a very thick salt layer there is no direct spatial relationship between the faulting beneath the salt and that in the overburden, such a system is said to be unlinked.
+In the case of a very thick salt layer, there is no direct spatial relationship between the faulting beneath the salt and that in the overburden; such a system is said to be unlinked.
 For intermediate salt thicknesses, the overburden faults are spatially related to the deeper faults, but offset from them, normally into the footwall; these are known as soft-linked systems.
 When the salt layer becomes thin enough, the fault that develops in the overburden is closely aligned with that beneath the salt, and forms a continuous fault surface after only a relatively small displacement, forming a hard-linked fault.

-In areas of thrust tectonics salt layers act as preferred detachment planes.
+In areas of thrust tectonics, salt layers act as preferred detachment planes.
 In the Zagros fold and thrust belt, variations in the thickness and therefore effectiveness of the late Neoproterozoic to Early Cambrian Hormuz salt are thought to have had a fundamental control on the overall topography.

 Salt weld

 When a salt layer becomes too thin to be an effective detachment layer, due to salt movement, dissolution or removal by faulting, the overburden and the underlying sub-salt basement become effectively welded together.
-This may cause the development of new faults in the cover sequence and is an important consideration when modeling the migration of hydrocarbons.
+This may cause the development of new faults in the cover sequence and is an important consideration when modelling the migration of hydrocarbons.

 Salt welds may also develop in the vertical direction by putting the sides of a former diapir in contact.